-B. Provide in HPMS, completed HSD tables 1 through 5.
+B. Provide in the HPMS, completed HSD tables 1 through 5.
 Applicants offering multiple benefit plans must submit separate tables for each county and each plan.
 Only one HSD table is needed for different plans that have the same network and service area.
+NOTE: Applicants offering provider specific plans must submit separate HSD Tables.

 Quality Improvement Program

 The purpose of the section is to ensure that all applicants have a quality improvement program.
-A quality improvement program will ensure that Medicare Advantage organizations have the infrastructure available to increase quality, performance, and efficiency of the program on an on-going basis; and to identify actual or potential triggers or activities for the purpose of mitigating risk and enhancing patient safety..
+A quality improvement program will ensure that Medicare Advantage organizations have the infrastructure available to increase quality, performance, and efficiency of the program on an on-going basis; and to identify actual or potential triggers or activities for the purpose of mitigating risk and enhancing patient safety.
 This process will provide the Medicare Advantage organizations an opportunity to resolve identified areas of concern.
-The following attestations were developed to implement the regulations of CFR 422.152 and Medicare Manual Chapter 5.
+The following attestations were developed to implement the regulations of4242 CFR 422.152 and Medicare Manual Chapter 5.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: